 Create a guest Wi-Fi network

 “Can I get the Wi-Fi password?” is undoubtedly something all hosts have heard.
-Before sharing access to your main home network, consider creating a separate guest network for visitors.
+Before sharing access to your main home network, considerfor visitors.
 I’m not suggesting your guests are going to attempt anything nefarious with your main Wi-Fi connection, but their devices or anything they download while connected to your network could be infected with malware or viruses that target your network without them even knowing it.

-A guest network is also ideal for your IoT devices, such as Wi-Fi cameras, thermostats and smart speakers — devices that may not hold a lot of sensitive information and are perhaps more easily hackable than a smarter device such as a computer or phone.
+A guest network is also ideal for your IoT devices, such as, and — devices that may not hold a lot of sensitive information and are perhaps more easily hackable than a smarter device such as a computer or phone.

 Use a VPN

-There are a few reasons to use a good VPN, and network security is definitely one of them.
+There are a few reasons to use a, and network security is definitely one of them.
 Among other things, a virtual private network hides your IP address and Wi-Fi activity, including browsing data.

 VPNs are probably more useful when connected to a public network, but they can still add a level of security and privacy to your home network.
 Some VPNs are better than others, but like anything, you often get what you pay for.
-Free VPN services are available, but paying a little extra (seriously, just a few bucks per month) will deliver a much better, more secure service.
+Free VPN services are available, but paying a little extra (seriously, just a few bucks per month) will deliver a much better,.